The Maintenance Leader’s Ultimate Guide to Vendor Compliance

 What Is Vendor Compliance in Maintenance Operations?

-Vendor compliance in maintenance operations is the enforcement of insurance, credentialing, and eligibility requirements before a vendor can receive work.
+Vendor compliance in maintenance operations is the enforcement of insurance, licensing, and credentialing requirements before a vendor can receive work.
 In property management, this is most effective when compliance serves as a control point throughout the vendor lifecycle, not as a document check after dispatch.

 Why Vendor Compliance Is the Key to Maintenance Efficiency